A festival to explore ideas . . .

 ![]() |

 Government organizations are infamous for their complex structures and bureaucratic processes.
-Learn how one municipality is working to shift internal and external belief systems regarding the necessity of a well-designed hierarchy and the benefits of a stratified accountability system.
+Learn how one municipality is working to shift internal and external belief systems regarding the necessity of a well-designed hierarchy and the benefits of a stratified accountability system, which can be applied to other hierarchical orgs.

 SessionFrom the outside, government organizations often appear complex, impossible-to-navigate monoliths full of cushy management jobs.
 We’ll pull back the curtain and peek at one municipality’s efforts to anchor its structure in organization design theory and shift the narrative, putting the pieces together to support a more positive employee and customer experience.
 In this session, participants will review a case study about the questions the City of Edmonton faces regarding its ‘middle management’ positions and how this set the stage for a journey to mature its approach to organization design.
 This workshop includes: